CANCER STORIES

 read more

-Kevin’s story – Skin cancer
+Kevin’s story – melanoma

-Kevin’s story – Skin cancer
+Kevin’s story – melanoma

 Stories of Cancer and Hope IT worker Kevin, an ambassador for Melanoma UK, has compiled stories from patients and their families about their experience of cancer.
 He has compiled a book called Stories of Cancer and Hope, to bring hope and comfort to those living with...